Benned-H/spot_skills/CONTRIBUTING.md

 ### 7. Code Review Process

 - The reviewer will read the current changes in the PR's _Files changed_ tab, leaving comments on any issues that need to be addressed before the branch can be merged.
+You can respond to these comments within the PR on GitHub.
-- You can respond to these comments within the PR on GitHub.
-If the branch needs any additional changes, address the relevant feedback with additional commits.
+- If feedback is given, address it in subsequent commits (`git add <files>` and `git commit -m "..."`), push them (`git push <branch-name>`), and continue resolving until all review comments are closed.
-- Iterate until all review comments have been addressed and resolved.
-This shouldn't take more than one cycle of review, under typical circumstances.
+- The reviewer will read the new changes, may leave additional feedback, and otherwise will resolve their comments once they've been addressed.

 ### 8. Merging to Main